Account Manager Salary in the UK

 Top Performer

-the UK Account Manager salaries are -3% below the national median base salary and -1% below the US median OTE.
+the UK Account Manager salaries are 3% above the national median base salary and 3% above the US median OTE.

 An Account Manager focuses on nurturing and growing existing client relationships.
 They serve as the primary point of contact, handling client inquiries, managing renewals, cross-selling additional services, and ensuring overall client satisfaction to foster long-term partnerships.